 Poás is very active – there are known 39 pronounced eruptions since 1828 when the observations started.
-Last large eruptions took place in 1952 – 1954.
-Some specialists consider that the volcano is heading towards large eruption.
+The last large eruptions took place in 1952 – 1954.
+Some specialists consider that the volcano is heading towards a large eruption.
 But between the eruptions there is no calm either: almost continuously something interesting is happening here.

 In the north is located the most interesting feature of Poas volcano – some 1.7 km wide and 290 – 300 m deep, active crater with Laguna Caliente – one of the largest lakes of acidic brine on Earth.
 This lake is located some 2300 m above the sea level, although the level is changing.

 Laguna Caliente – lake of acid

 Hot Lagoon (Laguna Caliente in Spanish) is one of the most acidic natural lakes in the world. pH of this lake often is close to 0 (for example in 1993, 1994 and 2000) and no aquatic life has been found in it.
 No wonder – in comparison the car battery acid is a lot less acid – around 1 of pH.

 Bottom of the lake contains a layer of liquid sulfur.

 Lake is very variable – sometimes 40 – 50 m deep, but sometimes it disappears entirely.
 The diameter of the lake may reach 250 – 300 m.
 Temperature of brine in it sometimes is 22°C but sometimes it rises up to 94°C.